Skip to main content

 Route Handlers

-Use these when you need a traditional REST API — for external consumers, webhooks, or when Client Components need to fetch data dynamically.
+Reach for these when you need a traditional REST API — for external consumers, webhooks, or situations where Client Components need to fetch data on the fly.

 Client-Side Fetching

-Use fetch inside a useEffect when you need real-time updates or data that changes frequently without page reloads.
-This is the old pattern — avoid it unless genuinely necessary.
+Using fetch inside a useEffect still works for real-time updates or data that changes frequently without page reloads.
+But it's the old pattern.
+Avoid it unless you genuinely need it.
+Most of the time, Server Components and Server Actions cover your needs better.

 Deploying to Vercel

-Deploying a Next.js app to Vercel is straightforward.
-First, push your code to a GitHub repository:
+Deploying a Next.js app to Vercel is about as simple as deployment gets.
+Push your code to a GitHub repository:

 git init